 You can use Federal Student Aid's (FSA) Federal School Code Search Tool to search for colleges you're interested in including on your FAFSA.
 You can also find detailed college information, like tuition and fee amounts and graduation rates, and compare that information for up to 10 colleges at a time.
 If you have more than 10 colleges to compare, you must remove some schools from the Selected Schools table in order to add and compare the additional schools.

 Student Loans are optional, those interested in taking student loans will need to request a Student Loan packet from our office in person or via email.
-Those students who are first-year, as well as, first-time borrowers at Feather River College must complete both Loan Entrance Counseling and the Master Promissory Note.
+Those students who are first-year, as well as, first-time borrowers at Feather River College must complete both Loan Entrance Counseling and Loan Agreement also known as the Master Promissory Note.

 How Much Can I Borrow?